salesforce.com (NYSE:CRM) Given a $310.00 Price Target at Royal Bank of Canada

-Royal Bank of Canada set a $310.00 target price on salesforce.com (NYSE:CRM) in a report issued on Thursday morning, Borsen Zeitung reports.
+salesforce.com (NYSE:CRM) has been given a $310.00 price objective by stock analysts at Royal Bank of Canada in a research report issued to clients and investors on Thursday, Borsen Zeitung reports.
+Royal Bank of Canada’s target price would indicate a potential upside of 15.76% from the company’s current price.

 Other equities analysts have also recently issued reports about the company.
-Wolfe Research increased their price target on salesforce.com from $290.00 to $300.00 and gave the company an outperform rating in a report on Thursday.
-KGI Securities raised salesforce.com from a neutral rating to an outperform rating and set a $330.00 target price on the stock in a research report on Thursday.
-Morgan Stanley increased their price objective on shares of salesforce.com from $285.00 to $305.00 and gave the stock an overweight rating in a research note on Thursday.
-The Goldman Sachs Group boosted their target price on shares of salesforce.com from $335.00 to $350.00 and gave the company a conviction-buy rating in a research report on Thursday.
-Finally, Truist Securities increased their price target on shares of salesforce.com from $287.00 to $300.00 and gave the stock a buy rating in a research report on Thursday.
-One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty have given a buy rating and two have assigned a strong buy rating to the company. salesforce.com presently has an average rating of Buy and an average target price of $297.55.
+Piper Sandler increased their price target on salesforce.com from $240.00 to $280.00 and gave the company a “neutral” rating in a report on Thursday.
+FBN Securities raised their target price on salesforce.com from $290.00 to $310.00 and gave the stock an “outperform” rating in a research report on Thursday.
+Monness Crespi & Hardt increased their price objective on shares of salesforce.com from $290.00 to $300.00 and gave the stock a “buy” rating in a research note on Thursday.
+Oppenheimer boosted their target price on shares of salesforce.com from $265.00 to $290.00 and gave the company an “outperform” rating in a research report on Thursday.
+Finally, The Goldman Sachs Group increased their price target on shares of salesforce.com from $335.00 to $350.00 and gave the stock a “conviction-buy” rating in a research report on Thursday.
+One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty have given a buy rating and two have assigned a strong buy rating to the company. salesforce.com presently has an average rating of “Buy” and an average target price of $297.55.

-In other salesforce.com news, CFO Amy E. Weaver sold 7,535 shares of the company’s stock in a transaction that occurred on Tuesday, June 1st.
-The stock was sold at an average price of $238.00, for a total transaction of $1,793,330.00.
-Also, CAO Joe Allanson sold 313 shares of salesforce.com stock in a transaction that occurred on Wednesday, June 23rd.
-The stock was sold at an average price of $242.40, for a total value of $75,871.20.
-Following the completion of the transaction, the chief accounting officer now owns 31,398 shares of the company’s stock, valued at approximately $7,610,875.20.
+In other news, insider Brent Hyder sold 25,362 shares of the company’s stock in a transaction dated Tuesday, July 6th.
+The shares were sold at an average price of $250.00, for a total transaction of $6,340,500.00.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, insider Parker Harris sold 4,300 shares of salesforce.com stock in a transaction dated Tuesday, August 24th.
+The stock was sold at an average price of $260.76, for a total value of $1,121,268.00.
 The disclosure for this sale can be found here.
-Insiders sold 637,781 shares of company stock worth $156,736,560 in the last 90 days.
-4.10% of the stock is currently owned by company insiders.
+In the last ninety days, insiders sold 637,781 shares of company stock worth $156,736,560.
+Corporate insiders own 4.10% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in CRM.
-Amundi bought a new stake in salesforce.com in the second quarter worth about $1,100,891,000.
-Akre Capital Management LLC purchased a new stake in shares of salesforce.com in the second quarter worth approximately $683,956,000.
-Morgan Stanley lifted its stake in shares of salesforce.com by 20.2% during the 2nd quarter.
-Morgan Stanley now owns 16,563,897 shares of the CRM provider’s stock worth $4,046,065,000 after acquiring an additional 2,787,393 shares during the last quarter.
-Polen Capital Management LLC boosted its holdings in salesforce.com by 31.0% during the 1st quarter.
-Polen Capital Management LLC now owns 9,228,555 shares of the CRM provider’s stock valued at $1,955,254,000 after acquiring an additional 2,186,033 shares during the period.
-Finally, Arrowstreet Capital Limited Partnership grew its position in salesforce.com by 134.7% in the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 3,472,998 shares of the CRM provider’s stock valued at $735,824,000 after acquiring an additional 1,993,259 shares during the last quarter.
-69.98% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in CRM.
+Vanguard Group Inc. grew its stake in shares of salesforce.com by 0.4% during the second quarter.
+Vanguard Group Inc. now owns 71,205,534 shares of the CRM provider’s stock valued at $17,393,375,000 after buying an additional 299,606 shares during the last quarter.
+State Street Corp boosted its holdings in salesforce.com by 1.7% during the 2nd quarter.
+State Street Corp now owns 41,409,350 shares of the CRM provider’s stock valued at $10,115,062,000 after acquiring an additional 707,629 shares during the period.
+Morgan Stanley grew its position in salesforce.com by 20.2% in the 2nd quarter.
+Morgan Stanley now owns 16,563,897 shares of the CRM provider’s stock valued at $4,046,065,000 after acquiring an additional 2,787,393 shares during the last quarter.
+Geode Capital Management LLC lifted its position in shares of salesforce.com by 3.8% during the second quarter.
+Geode Capital Management LLC now owns 13,774,687 shares of the CRM provider’s stock worth $3,353,737,000 after purchasing an additional 499,029 shares during the last quarter.
+Finally, Fisher Asset Management LLC lifted its position in shares of salesforce.com by 3.6% during the second quarter.
+Fisher Asset Management LLC now owns 13,420,800 shares of the CRM provider’s stock worth $3,278,299,000 after purchasing an additional 467,815 shares during the last quarter.
+69.98% of the stock is currently owned by institutional investors and hedge funds.

 salesforce.com Company Profile